Welding: Resistance welding

-Resistance welding involves the generation of heat by passing current through the resistance caused by the contact between two or more metal surfaces.
-Small pools of molten metal are formed at the weld area as high current (1000–100,000 A) is passed through the metal.
-In general, resistance welding methods are efficient and cause little pollution, but their applications are somewhat limited and the equipment cost can be high.
+Resistance welding generates heat from electrical resistance in the base metals.
+Two electrodes are simultaneously used to press the metal sheets together and to pass current through the sheets.
+The electrodes are made from highly conductive material, usually copper.
+The higher resistance in the base metals causes small pools of molten metal to form at the weld area as high current (1,000–100,000 A) is passed through.

-Spot welding is a popular resistance welding method used to join overlapping metal sheets of up to 3 mm thick.
-Two electrodes are simultaneously used to clamp the metal sheets together and to pass current through the sheets.
+Resistance spot welding is a popular method used to join overlapping metal sheets of up to 3 mm thick.
 The advantages of the method include efficient energy use, limited workpiece deformation, high production rates, easy automation, and no required filler materials.
 Weld strength is significantly lower than with other welding methods, making the process suitable for only certain applications.
 It is used extensively in the automotive industry—ordinary cars can have several thousand spot welds made by industrial robots.
+In general, resistance welding methods are efficient and cause little pollution, but their applications are somewhat limited and the equipment cost can be high.
 A specialized process called shot welding, can be used to spot weld stainless steel.

-Like spot welding, seam welding relies on two electrodes to apply pressure and current to join metal sheets.
+Seam welding also relies on two electrodes to apply pressure and current to join metal sheets.
 However, instead of pointed electrodes, wheel-shaped electrodes roll along and often feed the workpiece, making it possible to make long continuous welds.
 In the past, this process was used in the manufacture of beverage cans, but now its uses are more limited.
 Other resistance welding methods include butt welding, flash welding, projection welding, and upset welding.